sokolhessnerlab/rcs/wmTask/symSpanOutline.md

   - Symmetry stimuli are different with 48 different images (e.g. symm1.bmp) where images 1-24 are symmetrical and 25-48 are nonsymmetrical.
 As mentioned above, Foster et al have a variable (“corrResponse”) that is True for symmetrical images and False for nonsymmetrical images and this is used to check against participants’ ratings.
   - Stimuli are randomly selected each trial.
   - Timing for practice (on each trial, the following happens):
+    - Is there a brief blank screen here?
+NEED TO CHECK
     - Symmetry image is shown first and displayed until participant clicks to continue or for the symmetry duration based on their practice trials.
     - If participant responds prior to the symmetry duration cut off, immediately show the response screen “Is this symmetrical?” with the “True” and “False” buttons.
 If participant did not respond before stimulus duration, skip this screen and go straight to the red box (symmetry judgement is counted as an error).
 This screen is shown until participant selects “True” or “False”.
 Record RT and response.
     - Continuously calculating/updating the red number that is shown in the upper right corner that shows percentage correct for symmetry judgements across all trials.